gsmvenkat/Neo_sdk_v2/README_NEW.md

 # order_id: Order number you'll recieve from the response after placing the order
 # price: scrip price
 # quantity: The stock quantity(If suppose one lot size of a stock is 25, then in disclosed_quantity you have to pass 25 and not 1)
-# disclosed_quantity: 0
+# disclosed_quantity: by default 0.
+Disclosed quantity (DQ) is a feature that allows traders to only disclose a portion of their order quantity to the market.
+This feature is useful when trading large quantities of shares.
+For example, if your quantity is 10, then disclosed_quantity can be between 0 to 10 (only disclosed _quantity will be visible in market depth)
-# trigger_price: Price on which you want order to execute
+# trigger_price: Price on which ypur order will be open to the market
 # validity: Expected values are DAY
-# order_type: Expected values are L, MKT, SL, SL-M, SP, 2L, 3L
+# order_type: Expected values are L, MKT, SL, SL-M
 client.modify_order(order_id = "", price = "7.0", quantity = "2", disclosed_quantity = "0", trigger_price = "0", validity = "DAY", order_type='')

 # Cancel an order
 # order_id: Order number you'll recieve from the response after placing the order
 client.cancel_order(order_id = "")

+# order_id: Order number you'll recieve from the response after placing the order
 # isVerify: isVerify is an optional param.
 Default value is 'False'
+# amo: It specifies whether its an after market order.
+Expected values are YES and NO
 # This request will check whether your order is rejected, cancelled, complete or traded.
 If any of this is true, your order will not be cancelled.
 This will be rejected with the rejection reson.
 # If this is not the case, the your order will be cancelled.
-client.cancel_order(order_id = "", isVerify=True)
+client.cancel_order(order_id = "", amo = "", isVerify=True)

 # Cancel cover order
-# amo:
+# order_id: Order number you'll recieve from the response after placing the order
+client.cancel_cover_order(order_id = "")
+# order_id: Order number you'll recieve from the response after placing the order
 # isVerify: isVerify is an optional param.
-Default value is 'False'
+Default value is 'False'.
+# This request will check whether your order is rejected, cancelled, complete or traded.
+If any of this is true, your order will not be cancelled.
+This will be rejected with the rejection reson.
+# amo: It specifies whether its an after market order.
+Expected values are YES and NO
 client.cancel_cover_order(order_id = "", amo = "", isVerify=False)

 # Cancel bracket order
-# amo:
+# Cancel cover order
+# order_id: Order number you'll recieve from the response after placing the order
+client.cancel_bracket_order(order_id = "")
+# order_id: Order number you'll recieve from the response after placing the order
 # isVerify: isVerify is an optional param.
-Default value is 'False'
+Default value is 'False'.
+# This request will check whether your order is rejected, cancelled, complete or traded.
+If any of this is true, your order will not be cancelled.
+This will be rejected with the rejection reson.
+# amo: It specifies whether its an after market order.
+Expected values are YES and NO
 client.cancel_bracket_order(order_id = "", amo = "", isVerify=False)

 # Get Order Book
+# The function retrieves a list of orders in the order book.
 client.order_report()

 # Get Order History
+# The function retrieves the order history for a given order ID.
+# order_id: Order number you'll recieve from the response after placing the order
 client.order_history(order_id = "")

 # Get Trade Book
+# The function retrieves a filtered list of trades.
 client.trade_report()

 # Get Detailed Trade Report for specific order id.
+# The function retrieves a filtered list of trades.
+# order_id: Order number you'll recieve from the response after placing the order
 client.trade_report(order_id = "")

 # Get Positions
+# The function retrieves a list of positions
 client.positions()

 # Get Portfolio Holdings
+# The function retrieves the current holdings for the portfolio
 client.holdings()

 # Get Limits
+# The function retrieves the limits available for the given segment, exchange and product
+# segment: Default values are 'ALL'
+# exchange: Expected values are ALL, NSE, BSE
+# product: Expected values are NRML, CNC, MIS, CO, BO
 client.limits(segment="", exchange="", product="")

 # Get Margin required for Equity orders.
+# The function calculates the margin required for a given trade.
+# exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo.
+# price: scrip price
+# order_type: Expected values are L, MKT, SL, SL-M
+# product: Expected values are NRML, CNC, MIS, CO, BO
+# quantity: The stock quantity
+# instrument_token: The instrument token of the stock to trade.
+# transaction_type: Expected values are B, S
 client.margin_required(exchange_segment = "", price = "", order_type= "", product = "",   quantity = "", instrument_token = "",  transaction_type = "")

 # Get Scrip Master CSV file
+# The function retrieves the list of scrips available in the given exchange segment
 client.scrip_master()

 # Get Scrip Master CSV file for specific Exchange Segment.
 # exchange_segment: Section of a stock exchange.
 Its a mandatory param.
-Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo, bcs_fo
+Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo
 client.scrip_master(exchange_segment = "")

 # Search for the Scrip details from Scrip master file
 # exchange_segment: Section of a stock exchange.
 Its a mandatory param.
-Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo, bcs_fo
+Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo
-client.search_scrip(exchange_segment="cde_fo", symbol="", expiry="", option_type="",
+client.search_scrip(exchange_segment="", symbol="", expiry="", option_type="",
                     strike_price="")

 # Get quote details